jobs.ac.uk - Great jobs for bright people

 University Technician

 University Laboratory Technicians do a lot of hard work.
-Their ‘behind the scenes’ role is vital, catering for the day-to-day running of a research lab, as well assisting students with research projects and maintaining and fixing machines.
+Their ‘behind the scenes’ role is vital, catering for the day-to-day running of a research lab, as well as assisting students with research projects and maintaining and fixing machines.

 University Technicians ensure that the relevant machines and materials are available for use in the laboratory.
 They also carry out research into highly specialized matters and record their findings.